-Pandora Internet Radio or Pandora Radio came into existence in September 2005 with the aim of having a separate, individualized radio station for each user to be able to access just “good” music without the “junk” that other users prefer.
+Pandora Internet Radio or Pandora Radio came into existence in September 2005 with the aim of having a separate, individualized radio station for each user to access just “good” music without the “junk” that other users prefer.

-So it was a first of its sorts in offering personalized music streaming experience.
-After its initial vision of producing customized radio stations, it repositioned itself as an online streaming website to offer free content/music to users albeit with advertisements.
+So it was the first internet radio for personalized online audio streaming.
+After its initial vision of producing customized radio stations, it repositioned itself as an online streaming website to offer users free content/music, albeit with advertisements.

 So listeners could tune into preset genre stations or other users’ preferred stations or they could create their own.

-Bandcamp offered an online music store which was launched in 2008 as well as a platform for promoting independent artists.
+Bandcamp offered an online music store that was launched in 2008 as well as a platform for promoting independent artists.

-Its core feature is a customizable microsite where artists can upload music, and either share them for free or offer an option to purchase the track or album at their preferred price.
+Its core feature is a customizable microsite where artists can upload music, and either shares them for free or offer an option to purchase the track or album at their preferred price.

 Spotify was launched in October 2008 as a freemium service that offers music streaming with digital rights management (DRM) protected content from record labels and media companies.